 - Professional indemnity insurance

-- Dental subscriptions
+- Dental subscriptions, BDA, etc.

-- Cleaning allowance of £50
+- Cleaning allowance of £80 category 4 for dentists

 This story’s moral is that even if you are an employed dentist and do not file a tax return, you can claim tax relief on your dental expenses, much like a self-employed associate dentist does.